ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

 ## Soil carbon pools

+TODO - Add something here about how we only consider chemical protection, and not physical protection.

 Historically, the predominant framework for modelling soil carbon has been the CENTURY model {cite}`parton_analysis_1987`, which divides soil organic matter into three pools (active, slow and passive).
 These pools are characterised primarily by their turnover